-"And tomorrow night?" he asked.
+"And tomorrow night?"

 "They can be deactivated," she said.
 "I could claim technical difficulties."

 Why don't you just get out of this while you can? she thought, before realizing that she didn't want to.
 She didn't want to miss the opportunity to learn more about him.
 He was an interesting subject, and after all, she had been sent to gather information about him.
 If she could get him talking, maybe learn something about him that could be used in her mission… well, that would make this a worthwhile venture.

-He stood there a moment, just looking down at her.
+He stood there a moment, thinking over her proposition.
 Finally, he answered, "I suppose I don't have anything going on tomorrow night.
-As you yourself said earlier, I never have company over.
-What time do you think is appropriate?"
+As you said earlier, I rarely have company over."

-"I'll probably show up later in the evening," she said, a bit surprised that he'd actually agreed to this.
-She thought on that a moment, before she said, "How about eight?
-That's the time I can get away with shutting down all my recording equipment.
+"I'll probably show up later in the evening," she said, a bit surprised that he agreed to this.
+"That's generally the time I can get away with shutting down my recording equipment.
 We can talk, then."

 "That will work," he agreed, nodding.
 "So, I'll see you then, I suppose?"